-John Nanci founded Chocolate Alchemy to not only provide cacao beans but also his wealth of knowledge to those wanting to enter the world of bean-to-bar chocolate making.
+John Nanci founded one of the best Shopify websites, Chocolate Alchemy, to not only provide cacao beans but also his wealth of knowledge to those wanting to enter the world of bean-to-bar chocolate making.
 The art and science of making chocolate is daunting, to say the least, but John and his team remove some of the mystery.
 With lessons on beans, nibs, and molds, Chocolate Alchemy is a school for those enchanted by the magic of chocolate.

 Benjamin Sehl, Rami Helali, and Mackenzie Yeates launched KOTN with a desire to create simple closet essentials that were both affordable and good quality.
 Sourcing directly from the Nile Delta, KOTN’s pieces are made with Egyptian cotton that’s finer, softer, and more breathable than other types of cotton.
 Supporting the local economy and farming families that have seen a massive decline in business since larger corporations moved away, KOTN buys directly from farmers at guaranteed prices while funding the construction of schools in the region to raise literacy rates.